 Exmouth is at the start of the Jurassic Coast, which is potentially the best coastal drive in the UK.
 Marking the start is the Geoneedle, which is at the top of the cliffs located at the Eastern end of the beach.
-From here, you can enjoy a spectacular view of the coast and beachfront, as well as the rolling countryside around the town.
+From here, you can enjoy stunning scenery of the coast and beachfront, as well as the rolling countryside around the town.

 Hike to Budleigh Salterton

-From the Geoneedle, it’s possible to hike a segment of the South West coastal path to Budleigh Salterton, which is the next beachside town.
+From the Geoneedle, it’s possible to hike a segment of the South West Coast Path to Budleigh Salterton, which is the next beachside town.
 You can also hike beyond if you want – soon there will be a coastal path going around the entire country – but the South West path is already intact.

 Budleigh Salterton is a smaller town with a pebbled beach, so it isn’t quite as popular as Exmouth, but it is pleasant for a mosey around and is well situated to visit the next two attractions on this list.

 Just up the River Otter from Budleigh Salterton, Otterton is home to a thousand-year-old mill, as well as various quaint thatched-roof cottages.
 The mill is open to visitors year-round and has some ‘milling nights’ that help people see exactly how corn has been milled here throughout the ages.